Particle trapping and conveying using an optical Archimedes' screw: Results

 The spectral representation of such an ideal beam is an infinitely thin ring of uniform intensity and an azimuthally linear phase profile with an $n$-th order rotational symmetry \cite{durnin1987diffraction}.
 The radius of the ring sets the value of the longitudinal linear momentum.
 In our case, we create a superposition of two non-ideal vortex Bessel beams in Fourier space by using two finite-thickness rings, with different radii and opposing phase profiles, characterized with $n=\pm 1$.
 We then multiply the phase pattern with a blazed phase grating so that only light which is reflected off the rings area is directed into the 1st diffraction order of the grating.
-To realize this pattern physically, we use a phase-only Spatial Light Modulator (SLM) in a 2f configuration (see Methods).
+To realize this pattern physically, we use a phase-only SLM in a 2f configuration.
 The phase pattern realized on the SLM is shown in Fig.~\ref{fig:beamprofile}(a).
 The measured beam cross section after magnification and 2f Fourier transform at the focal plane of the lens agrees well with its expectation (compare Fig.~\ref{fig:beamprofile}(b) and (c)).
 Its evolution along the axial direction is shown in Fig.~\ref{fig:beamprofile}(d).
 We note, that the experimentally measured beam cross section was taken using a longer focal lens to improve resolution.
 A calculation, using Fresnel field propagation, shows iso-intensity surfaces of the beam in a volume around the focal plane (see Fig.~\ref{fig:beamprofile}(e)).
-Here, the pitch of the screw is half its axial period, while generally, for a similar beam constructed from two modes with charges of $\pm n$, the ratio between the period and pitch is $n:1$.
-The pitch itself is fixed by the radii of the rings on the SLM and is given by:

-where $\theta_i=tan^{-1}(\frac{R_i}{f})$, $R_i$ is the radius of each ring on the mask and $f$ is the focal length of the lens.
+Here, the pitch of the screw is half its axial period, while generally, for a similar beam constructed from two modes with charges of $\pm n$, the ratio between the period and pitch is $2n:1$.
+The condition with which the pitch $\Lambda$ can be calculated is $I(r,\phi,z+\Lambda)=I(r,\phi,z)$ where $I$ is the intensity of the beam.
+The condition for calculating the period $\Delta z$ is $I(r,\phi,z+\Delta z)=I(r,\phi+2\pi,z)$.
+The pitch is fixed by the radii of the rings on the SLM and is given by: $\Lambda=\lambda \cdot [cos(\theta_1)-cos(\theta_2)]^{-1}$, where $\theta_i=tan^{-1}(\frac{R_i}{f})$, $R_i$ is the radius of each ring on the mask and $f$ is the focal length of the lens.
 Switching the sign of the topological charge associated with each ring would switch the helicity of the whole beam.